dealbertt/C_Proyects/README.md

     -Implement another option that transform an existing image into ASCII -How to extract brightness out of rgb: 0.2126*R + 0.7152*G + 0.0722*B -Get started with sdl to display image

+3- Arcanoid Game
+    This is an implementation of an arkanoid game we did in z80 assembly (which you can find in a repo), following the same structure on how to implement graphics and logic
+    It was done using SDL, my first time using it